Grype is a command line tool for scanning the contents of a container image or filesystem in order to find known vulnerabilities.

 This tutorial explains demonstrates how to install Grype on Ubuntu 22.04.

 Run the following command to install the latest version of Grype to the

 wget -qO - https://raw.githubusercontent.com/anchore/grype/main/install.sh | sudo bash -s -- -b /usr/local/bin

 grype command and specify the container image as argument:

-For the first time, Grype will download vulnerability database and store on local filesystem.
+For the first time, Grype will download a vulnerability database and store on a local filesystem.
 Once the database is ready, Grype scans for vulnerabilities in the Docker image and prints results in a table.

 An example of the output: